 An air line port must be drilled and tapped through the differential housing to mount the bulkhead fitting into.

-Mark a spot on the inside of the differential housing on the ring gear side in the position shown.
+☐ Mark a spot on the left hand side of the differential, on the land between the mating face and the bearing seat, as shown.
 (Fig.6.)
-Ensure that the hole will be clear of the rib on the outside.